 Public health is gaining increasing attention worldwide.
-Yet one important aspect of it is still largely disregarded − the impact of buildings on the health and well-being of people who spend 90% of their time indoors.
+Yet one important aspect of it is still largely disregarded – the impact of buildings on the health and well-being of people who spend 90 percent of their time indoors.

 Buildings are there to be used; their success largely depends on what happens after their construction or renovation.
 Yet the data and knowledge about the actual building performance is not yet available in the planning and acquisition phase.
 As a consequence, clients are often unsure what specifically to ask for.
 What experiences can be applied to inform future decisions in building design and engineering?
 Which tools are available to ensure that a building is beneficial to its users?

-You can’t manage what you can’t measure – this business advice by the U.S. economist Peter Drucker is at the heart of Daylight/Architecture 29.
+You can’t manage what you can’t measure – this business advise by the U.S. economist Peter Drucker is the heart of Daylight/Architecture 29.
 In three major chapters, the magazine explores how we can move forward through feedback.

 The first chapter presents some of the science around buildings and their impact on human beings in a light and accessible way.
 Here the Danish cartoonist Halfdan Pisket has staged a fictitious dialogue between a building user and the space around him.
 Together they discuss how, according to Winston Churchill, buildings ‘shape’ their users in terms of health, physical well-being and emotions.